SarM1/RecipeManagement/recipemanagement/README.md

-#Recipe Management System
+#Recipe Management System:
-Recipe Management system to create and maintain Recipes .
+* Recipe Management system to create and maintain Recipes .

-#About the application
+#About the application:
 User could provide  following details in input:
 * Procedure to prepare the dish.
 * Type of recipe ( Vegetarian  or Non Vegetarian)